Amaranth: Taxonomy

 Amaranthus includes three recognised subgenera and 75 species, although species numbers are questionable due to hybridisation and species concepts.
 Infrageneric classification focuses on inflorescence, flower characters and whether a species is monoecious/dioecious, as in the Sauer (1955) suggested classification.
 Bracteole morphology present on the stem is used for taxonomic classification of Amaranth.
 Wild species have longer bracteoles compared to cultivated species.
 A modified infrageneric classification of Amaranthus includes three subgenera: Acnida, Amaranthus, and Albersia, with the taxonomy further differentiated by sections within each of the subgenera.
+According to one source, 10 species are dioecious and native to North America, while the rest are monoecious and cosmopolitan.

-There is near certainty that A. hypochondriacus is the common ancestor to the cultivated grain species, however the later series of domestication to follow remains unclear.
+There is near certainty that A. hypochondriacus is the common ancestor to the cultivated grain species, but their later domestication remains unclear.
 There has been opposing hypotheses of a single as opposed to multiple domestication events of the three grain species.
 There is evidence of phylogenetic and geographical support for clear groupings that indicate separate domestication events in South America and Central America.
-A. hybridus may derive from South America, whereas A. caudatus, A. hypochondriacus, and A. quentiensis are native to Central and North America.
+A. hybridus may derive from South America, whereas A. caudatus, A. hypochondriacus, and A. quentiensis are native to Central America and elsewhere in North America.